 It’s done for good reason.
 Businesses are becoming more automated, losing its personal touch.
 If you are running a small business, you have an opportunity to provide your clients with a far more intimate and personal experience that larger businesses could only dream of.

 Showing genuine interest in a client creates rapport.
 Things as simple as remembering a client’s name, recalling past conversations and going above and beyond to provide a client with value can leave a lasting impression.
-This creates a foundation for loyalty between the client and your business.
+This creates a foundation for loyalty between the client and your business that will hopefully last for many years to come.

 © Fitzpatrick Group 2017